 Quito, Ecuador

-Nestled in the heart of Ecuador, the enchanting city of Quito beckons travelers with its unique blend of history, culture, and natural beauty.
-As the capital city of Ecuador, Quito stands as a living ...
+Nestled in the heart of the Andes, Quito, the enchanting capital city of Ecuador, beckons travelers with its unique blend of history, culture, and natural beauty.
+As light rain dances on cobblestone s...

 About Quito